Khampa Disarming Operation

-Historic Background
+Historic background

 While Dalai Lama was in Tibet, he was strengthening his military by training and equipping his soldiers, these soldiers were called Khampa in the Tibetan language.
 When Dalai Lama fled to India, some Khampas led by Gey Wangdi started to migrate down in the adjoining Nepal-Tibet border and started anti-China activities.
 Khampas were supported by the Indian government as well.
 Around that time, Indian troops were also deployed in Nepal-China border areas.
 They provided military intelligence and other guidance to the Khampas.
 Meanwhile, the Central Intelligence Agency (CIA)was also supporting the guerrilla movement in Tibet.
 This activity was against the foreign policy of Nepal.

 Due to security risks, the government of China made an agreement with the Nepal government to control Khampa activities.
 After the agreement, Nepal decided to conduct a disarming operation against Khampas.
-The ‘Reconnaissance Team’ of Nepal Army found that nearly 9000 Khampas armed with adequate weapons, bullets and explosives had set up camp in Kesang located near Nilgiri Himalayan Mountains.
+The reconnaissance team of the Nepal Army found that nearly 9000 Khampas armed with adequate weapons, bullets and explosives had set up camp in Kesang located near Nilgiri Himalayan Mountains.

 The disarming mission

 In 1974, King Birendra issued an order to peacefully disarm the Khampas settled in Mustang, bring them near Pokhara and prohibit them from proceeding toward China.
-Accordingly, Nepali troops moved toward Pokhara on July 15, 1974 for the initial preparation.
+Accordingly, Nepali troops moved toward Pokhara on July 15, 1974, for the initial preparation.
 Shreenath Battalion under Lieutenant Colonel Satchit Samser Rana was in charge for the mission.